yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 Let's now extract the sequences mapping to plasmids (coverage higher than 80%).

 First, we need to extract the names of the reads (in `air metagenomes`) mapping to plasmids in the metaplasmidome database.
-For that we need to extract the columns 1 (query names, i.e. names of reads in `Air metagenomes`) and 6 (reference names, i.e. names of sequences in `Air plasmidome database`).
+For that, we need to extract column 1 (query names, i.e. names of reads in `Air metagenomes`) and 6 (reference names, i.e. names of sequences in `Air plasmidome database`).

 > <hands-on-title>Get sequences matching to plasmids</hands-on-title>
 >